 Padre Eusebio Francisco Kino arrived in Mexico from Spain in 1681.
-He tried to missionize Baia California, without success (mainly due to lack of support from his superiors), but succeeded beyond anyone's imagination in Sonora and southern Arizona.
+Although he was not the fist Jesuit in Sonora, he pushed the Spanish Empire far to the north (to Tucson) and became the most celebrated of all northwest Mexico's Jesuits.
+He tried to missionize Baja California, without success (mainly due to lack of support from his superiors), but succeeded beyond anyone's imagination in Sonora and southern Arizona.
 His northernmost settlement was San Xavier del Bac, near Tucson (Arizona).
-[ENDNOTE 2] He established a mission program there in 1692 and had plans for a church, but it was not built until the 1750s.
+[Endnote 3] He established a mission program there in 1692 and had plans for a church, but it was not built until the 1750s.
 This first church was a simple adobe structure.
 The church we call San Xavier today was built by the Franciscans and dedicated in 1797.
-San Xavier church represents the finest example of baroque style architecture (with strong Moorish influence) in the borderlands region, and it maintains an almost complete, late-eighteenth century construct.
+San Xavier church represents the finest example of baroque style architecture (with strong Moorish influence) in the borderlands region, and it maintains an almost complete. late-eighteenth century construct.
 To find an equally elaborate baroque church, one must travel to San Antonio (Texas) or Santa Fe (New Mexico), and even there what you will find are details, not an entire church of this genre and elegance.
 Walking through the front door of the San Xavier church is like stepping through a time machine into the late-18th century.